 Despite global pandemics, the rising cost of living, one in a hundred year floods and unrelenting negative press about crime, Broome's reputation as a highly desirable tourism destination is a testament to its unique charm, culture and landscape.
 The award-winning Chinatown Revitalisation and the popular Town Beach Foreshore Redevelopment continue to enhance the experiences of visitors and residents.
-But our resilient tourism sector cannot be taken for granted, and government support for projects like the Cable Beach Foreshore Redevelopment and Sanctuary Village Holiday Park and Key Workers Accommodation are absolutely essential to allow Broome to realise its significant growth potential.
+But our resilient tourism sector cannot be taken for granted, and government support for projects like Sanctuary Village Holiday Park, and Key Workers Accommodation are absolutely essential to allow Broome to realise its significant growth potential.